Custom Product Pages (CPPs) & Impact on ASO

 Apple’s custom product pages allow app marketers to customize their app preview videos, screenshots, and/or promotional text on the App Store.
 They are localizable and accessible via a unique URL (Source:developer.apple.com).

 Custom product pages are also compatible with Apple Search Ads.
 As Apple retired its Creative Sets functionality towards the beginning of 2022, instead, you can now link to custom product pages to create different ad variants.
 When using custom product pages with Apple Search Ads, you can create more relevant ads for a varied audience.

 Create effective campaigns, monitor performance, and find new opportunities to enhance your Apple Search Ads directly in AppTweak.

 Limited-time offer: Get exclusive access to our new Search Ads Manager for free with an AppTweak plan.

 Custom product pages, a game-changer for UA managers, are compatible with all ad networks that support a unique URL.
 But on Facebook, for example, you don’t have the option to provide a unique URL when creating app campaigns just yet.

 With CPP, Apple provides developers with many opportunities to target specific user personas on different channels with unique messaging.
 As a result, developers can implement custom product pages for the following use cases:

-To streamline your app page with your campaign messaging or target audience
+Optimize app page with campaign messaging or target audience